-- Always use candle holders and make sure that the surface is flat and away from any edge where it may tip over.
+- Always use candle holders and make sure that the surface is flat and away from an edge where it may tip over.

-- Never use candles in any apartment where an oxygen tank is in use.
+- Never use candles if an oxygen tank is in use.

 - Opt for flashlights instead of candles in case of a power outage.